haiphucnguyen/askimo/README.md

 * **⚡ CLI for Power Users** - Pipe logs, automate workflows, and integrate AI into your dev pipeline
 * **🔒 Privacy-First Architecture** - All chat history stored locally on your machine, not in the cloud
 * **📦 No Vendor Lock-In** - Works with any OpenAI-compatible API endpoint
+* **🧠 Built-in RAG** - Connect your knowledge folders to give AI context from your documents, code, and notes without uploading anything to the cloud
 * **🎨 Custom Directives & Prompts** - Build reusable prompt libraries and automation recipes
 * **💾 Smart History & Search** - Never lose an important conversation - search, star, and export everything